cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries/README.md

 ## Examples on how to use the TimeSeriesClient
 - **Integration tests**:
 Detailed integration tests for the `TimeSeriesClient` as well as the (underlying) `TimeSeriesRDBClient` and `TimeSeriesSparql` are provided in the respective [test repository].
 Please note that all integration tests use the Testcontainers Java library and, hence, require Docker to be installed.
+Furthermore, access to the `docker.cmclinnovations.com registry` is required from the machine the test is run on to pull docker images.
+You can request login details by emailing `support<at>cmclinnovations.com` with the subject 'Docker registry access'

 - **Agent examples**:
    Several agents provide working examples of how to use the `TimeSeriesClient`, e.g.